w3f/polkadot-wiki/docs/learn-proxies.md

 ### Creating Anonymous Proxies on Polkadot-JS UI

 For anonymous proxies, a different function will need to be called, the `anonymous(proxy_type, index)`.
-This will let you customize what kind of anonymous proxy you'd like to set up if you choose, as well as the index.
+This will let you select which kind of anonymous proxy you would like to set up if you choose, as well as the index.

 ![proxy generation](assets/polkadot_anon_proxy.png)